Pycord-Development/pycord/docs/api/events.rst

 Members/Users
 -------------
 .. function:: on_member_join(member)
-              on_member_remove(member)

-    Called when a :class:`Member` leaves or joins a :class:`Guild`.
+    Called when a :class:`Member` joins a :class:`Guild`.

     This requires :attr:`Intents.members` to be enabled.

+    :param member: The member who joined.
+    :type member: :class:`Member`

+.. function:: on_member_remove(member)

+    Called when a :class:`Member` leaves a :class:`Guild`.

+    If the guild or member could not be found in the internal cache, this event will not be called.
+Alternatively, :func:`on_raw_member_remove` is called regardless of the internal cache.

+    This requires :attr:`Intents.members` to be enabled.

-    :param member: The member who joined or left.
+    :param member: The member who left.
     :type member: :class:`Member`

 .. function:: on_raw_member_remove(payload)

     Called when a :class:`Member` leaves a :class:`Guild`.
 Unlike :func:`on_member_remove`, this is called regardless of the state of the internal member cache.

     This requires :attr:`Intents.members` to be enabled.